A Letter Of Preparation

 Housing & Church

-Whenever attending church services, be prepared to share a greeting, word of encouragement or praise report with the church.
-It is customary for visitors to do this in Haitian churches.
-A missionary will be available to translate for you so that the Haitians will understand.
+Whenever attending church services, be prepared to share a greeting, word of encouragement, or praise report with the church.
+It is not unusual to be asked, so keep this in mind.
+A missionary will be available to translate for you so that the local people will understand.